The Housekeeper Company

 We recommend that you prepare a schedule with a list of duties and not only go through it with them, but also show them exactly what and how you want things doing.
 For example, it’s helpful to explain house rules and discuss meals and mealtime breaks for your live-in help.
 In our experience, taking the time to explain things fully at the start leads to far fewer problems further down the line.

 As all of our applicants are legally allowed to work in the UK, it is the employer’s responsibility and obligation to pay their tax and national insurance.
-Many of our applicants will need to apply for a National Insurance Number once they have commenced employment, as they will not already have one and are not able to obtain one, until they are in employment.

-Most candidates are working in the UK to send money back home to support their families or save for their future.
+Most overseas candidates are working in the UK to send money back home to support their families or save for their future.

 Hours of Work